COVID-19 Update - 15 December 2020

-Britannia Harrison and Rowley can confirm it is business as usual with the housing market remaining open going into the second lockdown.
-We can also confirm that all staff and clients can continue to play their part in reducing the spread of the virus by following the current guidelines.
+Britannia Harrison and Rowley can confirm it is business as usual with the housing market All staff and clients can continue to play their part in reducing the spread of the virus by following the current guidelines.

 Keeping Everyone Safe with our Video Surveys

 Where required, we are able to use our Video Survey App to continue to supply quotations for any pending up and coming moves.
 Watch our video that shows you how this works.

 “We pride ourselves in providing 5 star shipping to the gem of the Middle East”

 Made up of seven states - Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al-Qaiwain, Ras Al-Khaimah and Fujairah - the UAE has become one of the most desirable worldwide destinations for expats looking to enjoy a quality of life simply unaffordable elsewhere.